telerik/blazor-docs/getting-started/value-vs-data-binding.md

 Data binding includes the following steps:

-* Creating a collection with the desired set of models/primitive types in the view-model.
+* Creating a collection with the desired set of [reference](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) or [value](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types) types in the view-model.
 You would usually get it from a data service specific to the app.

 * Pointing the `Data` parameter of the Telerik component to that collection.